medic/cht-docs/content/en/building/guides/interoperability/openhim.md

 ![](flow.png)

 This project uses OpenHIM as the middleware component with [Mediators](http://openhim.org/docs/configuration/mediators/) to do the conversion.
-[Outbound Push](https://docs.communityhealthtoolkit.org/apps/reference/app-settings/outbound/) is configured to make a request to the middleware when relevant documents are created or modified in the CHT.
+[Outbound Push]({{< ref "building/reference/app-settings/outbound" >}}) is configured to make a request to the middleware when relevant documents are created or modified in the CHT.
 A Mediator then creates a FHIR resource which is then routed to OpenHIM.
 OpenHIM routes the resource to any other configured systems.

-Conversely, to bring data into the CHT, OpenHIM is configured to route the updated resource to the Mediator, which then calls the relevant [CHT APIs](https://docs.communityhealthtoolkit.org/apps/reference/api/) to update the document in the CHT database.
+Conversely, to bring data into the CHT, OpenHIM is configured to route the updated resource to the Mediator, which then calls the relevant [CHT APIs]({{< ref "building/reference/api" >}}) to update the document in the CHT database.
 This will then be replicated to users’ devices as per usual.

-See more information on the [CHT interoperability](https://docs.communityhealthtoolkit.org/apps/concepts/interoperability/) page on the CHT documentation site.
+See more information on the [CHT interoperability]({{< ref "building/concepts/interoperability" >}}) page on the CHT documentation site.

 ### Prerequisites

 - `docker`
 - `Postman` or similar tool for API testing.
-This will play the role of the `Requesting System` from the sequence diagram above.

 ### Troubleshooting